777arc/textbook/content/pulse_shaping.rst

 Firstly, there are transient samples before and after the data because of the filter and the way convolution works.
 These extra samples get included in our transmission but they don't actually contain "peaks" of pulses.

 Secondly, the vertical lines were created in the for loop for visualization's sake.
 They are meant to demonstrate where intervals of :math:`Ts` occur.
 These intervals represent where this signal will be sampled by the receiver.
-Observe that for intervals of :math:`Ts` the curve has the value of exactly 1.0 or -1.0.
-The takewaway is this: the signal maps to exact Hz levels at these intervals, making them ideal sample candidates.
+Observe that for intervals of :math:`Ts` the curve has the value of exactly 1.0 or -1.0, making them the ideal points in time to sample.

-If we were to upconvert and transmit this signal, the receiver would have to determine when the boundaries of :math:`Ts` are using a symbol synchronization algorithm.
-That way the SDR knows *exactly* when to sample to get the right data.
-If the SDR samples a little too early or late, it will see values that are slightly skewed due to ISI, and if it's way off then it will get a bunch of weird numbers.
+If we were to upconvert and transmit this signal, the receiver would have to determine when the boundaries of :math:`Ts` are e.g., using a symbol synchronization algorithm.
+That way the receiver knows *exactly* when to sample to get the right data.
+If the receiver samples a little too early or late, it will see values that are slightly skewed due to ISI, and if it's way off then it will get a bunch of weird numbers.

 Here is an example, created using GNU Radio, that illustrates what the IQ plot (a.k.a. constellation) looks like when we sample at the right and wrong times.
 The original pulses have their bit values annotated.